cmotc/android-scullery/README.md

 A complete rewrite of Android Kitchen.
 It presents the same basic messages and options, and in fact Scullery was written with Kitchen as a reference.
-It's goal is to implement all the features in a way which is easy to package for a linux distribution or use with a graphical interface.
+It's goal is to implement all the features in a way which is easy to package for a Linux (GNU or otherwise) distribution or use with a graphical interface.
 To that end, it presents dialog/zenity menus by default, it can be passed parameters at the terminal, or a frontend can be created to craft a command with the parameters and run it in a shell.

 Usage
 -----